 The most recent version of the legislation also removes nuclear-energy projects from the definition of "Qualified Clean Energy Projects" that are eligible for funding.

 Some of these changes reflect the constantly changing clean-energy-financing landscape and the evolving role of the green banks in soliciting and leveraging private capital.
-In 2009, when the idea was originally conceived, just one state had a green bank.
-Now, about eight such institutions exist in various locales across the country.
-There have been notable success stories in Connecticut and New York.
+In 2009, when the idea of creating a national green bank was originally conceived, there were no state green banks yet.
+Now, about eight such institutions exist across the country.
+Notable success stories have taken place in Connecticut and New York.

 Gathering cross-party support has been challenging, Murphy said during an interview with Clean Energy Finance Forum last year.
 He said the Republican argument was that "the private market can fill this [financing] gap adequately."

 The recent reintroduction appears to be facing some headwinds given the current administration’s energy policy priorities, which do not tend to favor clean energy.
-In that same month, the President announced that the United States would be pulling out of the Paris Agreement.
+That same month, the president announced that the United States would be pulling out of the Paris Agreement.

-Note: Representative Esty's spouse is employed at Yale University.
+Note: Esty's spouse is employed at Yale University.